HOAS — Navigation redesign through user research & information architecture

 Approach

-• Analysing key user groups and their goals
+Analysed key user groups and goals

-• Auditing the existing navigation structure and terminology
+Audited existing navigation structure and terminology

-• Defining a new information architecture and navigation model
+Defined a new information architecture and navigation model

-• Iterating the structure collaboratively with stakeholders
+Iterated the structure with stakeholders

 The UI layouts and clickable prototype used in testing were produced by UX/UI Designer Samuli Kemppi, based on the navigation structure I defined.